finnoh/RWDS_post_template/README.md

 In this folder you should store all your images and figures.
 In your `report.qmd` you can insert them as `![figure caption](./images/figure.png)`.

-For reference on `quarto`, see the official documentation https://quarto.org or this article https://www.ds-econ.com/quarto/ for additional information.
+For reference on `quarto`, see the official documentation https://quarto.org.
 Finn also writes [The Repo newsletter](https://dsecon.substack.com), where he curates remarkable open-source programmers and projects in data science.